junyanxu/Python-Heston-Option-Pricer/readme.md

 * Heston model
 * Heston model with Gaussian jumps(for vol surface calibration before discrete event)
 * Two-regime Heston model with Gaussian jumps
-The $\alpha$ in the formula is set to be 1.5 while the integral range is set to be $[-2000, 2000]$.
-It is recommended that you can choose StepSize to be 0.4.
+The complex integral shift constant in the formula is set to be 1.5 while the integral range is set to be [-2000, 2000].
+It is recommended that you can choose StepSize to be 0.4. *

 ## 2. Pricing Module